10 Year warrantly on all cast iron radiators.

 The terms "cast iron" and "column" are not mutually exclusive when it comes to radiators; rather, they describe different aspects of radiator design.
 Let's break down the distinctions:

-- Column Radiators: This term refers to the structure of the radiator.
+Column Radiators: This term refers to the structure of the radiator.
 Column radiators have a design that consists of vertical columns or tubes.
 These columns are responsible for the radiator's heat output.
-The materials used for column radiators can vary and may include cast iron, steel, or aluminum.
+The materials used for column radiators can vary and may include cast iron, steel, or aluminium.

 In summary, "cast iron" describes the material, while "column" describes the design structure of a radiator.
 Cast iron radiators can have a column design, but not all column radiators are made of cast iron; they can be constructed from various materials.
 The choice between the two depends on factors such as aesthetic preferences, the period of the home, and specific heating requirements.